CMT Music Awards 2020 Winners: The Complete List - E! Online

 From CMT Crossroads: Sheryl Crow and Chris Stapleton - "Tell Me When It's Over"

 E!
 News is bringing you nonstop coverage of the 2020 CMT Music Awards.
-Watch the ceremony on CMT starting at 8 p.m.
-EST/7 p.m.
-CST!
+Catch up here.